-Adaptive or assistive hardware and software can facilitate computer access for people with disabilities.
+Adaptive or assistive hardware and software can facilitate computer access for people with disabilities and/or learning challenges.

 The following adaptive technology equipment is available through the Technology and Media Services Desk:

 - PC workstations with voice recognition and output, screen magnification, specialized software providing writing and spelling assistance tools, scanning, and printing.

 - Closed captioning decoder.

 The Adaptive Technology PC Workstation is located in the Rochester Gas and Electric Assistive Technology Suite (A13) in the lower level of the Library.
 This equipment addresses a variety of disabilities including physical impairments, carpal tunnel syndrome, learning disabilities, mobility impairments, and visual or hearing impairments.